Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 where $J(x,t)$ is given by \eref{om.current}.
 Taking into account that $|\psi(x,t)|^2$ is the distribution of the ensemble of particles, it is easy to show that this velocity definition is compatible with the local continuity equation, \eref{om.Schrodinger1D_4}, and that an ensemble of well-defined trajectories whose initial positions are all selected according to the distribution $|\psi(x,t_0)|^2$ will reproduce $|\psi(x,t)|^2$ at all times (see problem \ref{om.ppre6}).

 Notice that one could add a divergence-free term to this velocity, and it would still fulfill \eref{om.Schrodinger1D_4}.
 Even though this would change the path followed by each individual trajectory, the trajectory distribution and, therefore, the measurement outcomes would remain unchanged.
 However, if one develops the nonrelativistic limit of a relativistic treatment of Bohmian mechanics, one finds that the divergence-free term does not appear for spin-0-particles and that the velocity is unambiguously defined by \eref{om.velocity}.
-For other values of spin, the situation is a bit more complex \cite{om.Holland1999,om.Holland2003} and far from the scope of this book.
+In addition, it has also been demonstrated that possible Bohmian paths are naively observable from a large enough ensemble of weak values \cite{om.wiseman2007,om.4marian,om.7colomes} giving full support to the definition in \eref{om.velocity}.
+For other values of spin, the situation is a bit more complex \cite{om.ward2010,om.Holland1999,om.Holland2003} and far from the scope of this book.